-Thread Count – Is Higher Always Better?
+Thread Count – Higher vs. Lower

 One of the most common myths when it comes to buying bed sheets is that the only way to get good quality is to choose sheets with a very high thread count.
 While it’s true that many high-thread-count sheets are very soft and luxurious, it’s also true that so are many less-expensive sheets with lower thread counts.
 So don't automatically reach for the sheets boasting the most threads.

-In fact, some manufacturers inflate thread count by twisting multiple fibers into one thread, and then counting each separate fiber in the final thread count number.
+In fact, some manufacturers inflate thread count by twisting multiple fibers into one thread and then counting each separate fiber in the final thread count number.
 So remember: a higher number does not always equal higher quality.

 It's also good to keep in mind that typically, as thread count rises higher, the sheets become more fragile and prone to rips or snags.